 We look forward to receiving your application.
-Seven items must be submitted to complete your Principia College application:
+The following items must be submitted to complete your Principia College application:

 High school transcript